neondatabase/website/content/guides/laravel-livewire-blog.md

 }
 ```

-Here we have the `CommentSection` Livewire component with methods to add and delete comments.
+Here, we have the `CommentSection` Livewire component with methods to add and delete comments.
 The `addComment` method creates a new comment for the post, while the `deleteComment` method deletes a comment if the current user is the author of the comment.
 You can also see the `rules` property defining the validation rules for the comment content and create a policy for the `Comment` model to handle authorization instead of checking it in the component itself.

 Next, update the view in `resources/views/livewire/comment-section.blade.php` to display comments and allow users to add new comments: